 Meet a Criminal Justice Professional

 For the majority of my life, I had wanted to be an attorney.
-In my first year of college, I started with a major other than Criminology, and quickly learned I was not enjoying it and really second guessing my career options.
-During this time, I was a nanny for two attorneys and their advice to me was to pick something I was interested in, something I knew would keep my attention.
-I have an odd obsession with documentaries on crime and decided I would go with Criminology as a major.
-It may have been a silly reason for picking the major, but ultimately it kept me engaged in my classes and striving to learn more about our Criminal Justice system.
+In my first year of college, I started with a major other than criminology and quickly learned I was not enjoying it and really second guessing my career options.
+During this time, I was a nanny for two attorneys, and their advice to me was to pick something I was interested in, something I knew would keep my attention.
+I have an odd obsession with documentaries on crime and decided I would go with criminology as a major.
+It may have been a silly reason for picking the major, but ultimately it kept me engaged in my classes and striving to learn more about our criminal justice system.
 During this time, I also learned about my passion for helping people and I truly got to see all of the different avenues that there are out there for doing that, which led me to my career today.

 In regard to the research skills, it has helped me because there is always a benefit to having statistics and being able to show best practices in your work.
-I'm able to articulate the “why” behind policies and procedures, and why I choose the methods of practice I do.
-It also helps to better understand the population I'm working with, researching trauma awareness and really learning about it helped me to develop a better understanding for those I'm serving.
+I'm able to articulate the “why” behind policies and procedures and why I choose the methods of practice I do.
+It also helps to better understand the population I'm working with; researching trauma awareness and really learning about it helped me to develop a better understanding for those I'm serving.
 Time management is a valuable skill in work and everyday life and has helped me to stay on top of my caseload.
-The ability to ask questions has been a major benefit as often in the Criminal Justice system, people are overworked and tend to do things a certain way because that is how it has always been done.
-It takes new and innovative individuals coming in the door and really questioning things to start to see some positive change forward.
+The ability to ask questions has been a major benefit, as in the criminal justice system people are often overworked and tend to do things a certain way because that is how it has always been done.
+It takes new and innovative individuals coming in the door and really questioning things to start to see some positive change.

 Build relationships with professors.
-They are there to help you and shape you so take advantage of that.
+They are there to help you and shape you, so take advantage of that.
 Most professors have office hours; go to them even if you don't have any specific questions about assignments.
 Really get to know them and their experience.
 Relationship building is key.
-You will likely need to ask them for references later so start building relationships now.
+You will likely need to ask them for references later, so start building relationships now.